datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    Creating a sibling on GitHub will create a new empty repository under the account that you provide and set up a *remote* to this repository.
-Upon a :command:`datalad publish` to this sibling, your datasets history will be pushed there.
+Upon a :command:`datalad push` to this sibling, your datasets history will be pushed there.

-   .. index:: ! datalad command; publish
+   .. index:: ! datalad command; push

 On GitHub, you will see a new, empty repository with the name ``midtermproject``.
 However, the repository does not yet contain any of your dataset's history or files.
-This requires *publishing* the current state of the dataset to this :term:`sibling` with the :command:`datalad publish` (:manpage:`datalad-publish` manual) command.
-The :command:`datalad publish` command will make the last saved state of your dataset available to the :term:`sibling` you provide with the ``--to`` option.
+This requires *publishing* the current state of the dataset to this :term:`sibling` with the :command:`datalad push` (:manpage:`datalad-push` manual) command.
+The :command:`datalad push` command will make the last saved state of your dataset available to the :term:`sibling` you provide with the ``--to`` option.

 .. code-block:: bash

-   $ datalad publish --to github
+   $ datalad push --to github
    [INFO   ] Publishing <Dataset path=/home/me/dl-101/DataLad-101/midterm_project> to github publish(ok): . (dataset) [pushed to github: ['[new branch]', '[new branch]']] action summary: